aas-integration/integration-test2/README.md

   - install required packages with `sudo pip install -r requirements.txt`
      - if you don't have sudo privileges, install with `pip install --user -r requirements.txt`

+## Setup (manual)

+    ./fetch_dependencies.sh

+This downloads all the jars and dependencies, and compiles them.
+Only needs to be run once unless you need to update tools.

+    python fetch_corpus.py [<projectset>]

+This fetches the corpus to be processed.
+With no arguments, `fetch_corpus.py` will download all available projects.
+It can also be given a named subset of the corpus (as defined at the start of `corpus.json`) or a list of projects to download.

 ## Setup (Docker)

 To prepare the environment, run:

-    docker build -t pascali_integration .
+    docker build -t pascali_integration --build-args corpus=<projectset> .
     docker run -it pascali_integration

 After the Docker image finishes building, you will be dropped into a bash shell in a fully prepared environment.

 If you're running on a Linux system, you may need to run the above commands with `sudo`.

-## Setup (manual)

-    python fetch.py

-This downloads all the jars, compiles stuff, and downloads the corpus.
-Only needs to be run once unless you need to update tools or the corpus.

 ## Running

-After you've setup your environment, run the tools using one of the `run_*` scripts.
+After you've setup your environment, run the tools using the `run_set.sh` script.
 For example

-    ./run_restricted.sh
+    ./run_set.sh sci

-Which processes the projects `react` and `jreactphysics3d` from the corpus.
-Each of these `run_*.sh` scripts contains an example invokation of `experiments.py` which executes all tools.
-This includes the following tools:
+Which processes the projects from the scientific computing corpus.
+This invokes the following tools:

   - [Bixie](http://sri-csl.github.io/bixie/): a bug finding tool that reports inconsistencies.
   - [Randoop](https://randoop.github.io/randoop/): A tool that automatically generates unit tests.